Do you want to know the ideal compressor settings for vocals? Then read this article till the end.

 When we record a sound clip, in terms of intensity, we get an unbalanced sound clip.
 Some areas of that sound clip may have a high level of intensity and some areas have a low-intensity level.

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we recommended.
 Read more about Affiliate disclosure here.

 The levels of intensity solely depend on the sound source.
 In vocals, the intensity is more unbalanced than in other instruments.

 The work of a compressor is to compress the higher-intensity areas of the sound clip and make them nearer to the lower ones so that we could get a smooth and balanced sound.

 But actually, it’s not an easy task to use a compressor in the right way.

 However, if you take time to learn compressors and if your ears are sharp, applying a compressor would be easier for you with time.

 In this article, you will learn about the components of a compressor and also how to set it up in the right way to get a perfect vocal.

-Many of us confused between compressor and limiter.
-We treat them as the same effect and use them in a wrong way.
+Many of us are confused between compressors and limiters.
+We treat them with the same effect and use them in the wrong way.
 As a result, we end up with an unbalanced crappy mix.

 What is a Limiter and how it is different from a Compressor